Queenscliff South Pier preservation works

 This lifeboat was in service for approximately 50 years, and attended many calls for assistance, including the search for Prime Minister Harold Holt in 1967.
 Today it can be seen at the Queenscliffe Maritime Museum.

 The Lifeboat Shed and Waiting Shed were added to the Victorian Heritage Register in 1982 as a symbol of both historical and architectural significance to Victoria, as a rare example of timber pier structures - with few remaining in Victoria.

 The pier has featured in many films and television shows over the years, including the popular Miss Fishers Murder Mysteries.

 Will the pier be closed during the work?

 The pier has remained predominately open and accessible to the public throughout the first stage of works as these works were mostly beneath the pier.
-Now that the works are moving 'above water' there will be a greater contractor presence, and access changes are required for public safety.
-A partial pier closure will be in place until the project is complete (estimated October 2021) unless otherwise advised.
-During this time there will be no access to the outer pier including the Waiting Shed, Lifeboat Shed and pier head.
-This includes for walking, boating and fishing activities.
-Visitors can continue to access the pier approach for walking and fishing.
+Now that the works are 'above water' there will be a greater contractor presence, and some access changes are required for public safety.
+Any changes in access will be communicated on site.
 Visitors are encouraged to observe on site signage and temporary fencing directions for safety.
 Alternative short term recreational berthing facilities are available at St Leonards Pier and Portarlington Harbour.